anbox-cloud/discourse-docs/ref/provided-images.md

 | `bionic:android7:amd64`     | 7               | 18.04          | unsupported as of 1.10 | 1.0 |
 | `bionic:android7:arm64`     | 7               | 18.04          | unsupported as of 1.10 | 1.0 |

+## Image support

+Anbox Cloud provides images based on two different Ubuntu versions, currently 18.04 (bionic) and 22.04 (jammy).
+The bionic images are deprecated and will receive their last update with the Anbox Cloud 1.18 release.

+Android versions are supported as long as Google provides security updates for the respective version.
+This means that the Android 10 images will be deprecated in Anbox Cloud 1.17 and will be dropped with Anbox Cloud 1.19.
 The `bionic:android7:arm64` and `bionic:android7:amd64` images are not receiving Android security updates anymore as Google stopped supporting Android 7 in 2019.
-They are only provided for legacy reasons and have been dropped with Anbox Cloud 1.10 in April 2021.
+They are listed only for legacy reasons and have been dropped with Anbox Cloud 1.10 in April 2021.

+Deprecations are announced at least two releases in advance.